 Teachers should be available to students by being in their classroom at 7:50 a.m.
 Teachers contract day begins at 7:50 a.m. and the workday ends at 4:00 p.m.
 A teacher can set the climate for the entire day by greeting students in the hallways and at the door when they arrive as compared to walking into a room full of students.
-Teachers may leave at 3:10 on Friday afternoon.
+Teachers may leave on Fridays after the halls are cleared with students and all teaching duties are completed.